"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 This will allow donors to choose from a set of amounts to donate.

-To set up multiple donations amounts to choose from, on the WPForms settings panel, click on fields.
+To set up multiple donation amounts, click on the fields on the WPForms settings panel.
 Under the Payment Fileds option, drag the “Multiple Items” to the form field.

 You’ll need to input the donation amount you want.
-To do this click on the Multiple Item field in the form preview panel.
+To do this, click the Multiple Item field in the form preview panel.

-You can change the label name from Multiple Items to whatever name you so desire.
+You can change the label name from Multiple Items to your desired name.
 Something that will help your users quickly understand what the options are meant for.

 Next, you need to enter the amount you want users to donate.
-When you’re done entering the amount, enter an optional field that lets users decide on what they want to donate.
+When you’re done entering the amount, enter an optional field letting users decide what they want to donate.

-This field is optional, if you choose to give users the option to enter an amount of their own, then you need to edit the default WPForms Donation amount field.
+This field is optional, if you give users the option to enter an amount of their own, you need to edit the default WPForms Donation amount field.

 The next step is to enable the condition that makes the “Enter Amount” field appear for users.